 This is the practical logic behind the near-universal practice of Purnima vrata across Hindu traditions.
 The fast on Purnima is, like the Ekadashi fast, a deliberate restraint that prepares the system to receive the sattvic amplification without being overwhelmed by it.
 The mind that enters a full moon night empty is positioned to fill with something chosen rather than something reactive.

-Many classical and living teachers describe Purnima as the best night of the month for meditation, for mantra japa, and for any spiritual inquiry that requires the mind to sit still long enough to see something clearly.
-The light outside the window is not incidental to the practice — it is part of it.
+Many traditional teachers describe Purnima as the best night of the month for meditation, for mantra japa, and for any spiritual inquiry that requires the mind to sit still long enough to see something clearly.
+The light outside the window is not incidental to the practice - it is part of it.

 The Twelve Named Purnimas - A Calendar